 It enables you to have control over the distribution of your assets.
-If you don’t have a valid will, your assets will be distributed according to the Intestate Succession Act.
-For some, this may be an acceptable allocation, but for the sake of $150, we believe it always makes sense to explicitly outline your wishes.
+If you don't have a valid will, your assets will be distributed according to the Intestate Succession Act.
+For some, this may be an acceptable allocation, but for the sake of a relatively small financial outlay, we believe it always makes sense to explicitly outline your wishes.

 Handling of special requests

 A will can also be used to introduce special requests, or instructions.
 This may include things such as guardianship of your children or the creation of a trust for them.